-Journey around 2 hours by coach to Himeji and explore the magnificent 17th Century Himeji Castle and the neighbouring Kokoen, a traditional-style garden.
+Journey around two hours by coach to Himeji and explore the magnificent 17th Century Himeji Castle and the neighbouring Kokoen, a traditional-style garden.
 The castle is largely in its original condition, so please use common sense and be mindful of your step when strolling around.
 You will have to remove your shoes before walking along some of the wooden floors and there are some steep wooden steps to reach certain areas.
 After the reopening in March 2015, Himeji Castle has welcomed a large number of visitors.
-As such, they now issue numbered tickets to visitors in order to limit the number of people who can enter the Main Keep, reducing congestion, waiting time, and to protect the cultural properties.
+As such, they now issue numbered tickets to visitors in order to limit the number of people who can enter the Main Keep.
+This reduces congestion, waiting time, and to protect the cultural properties.
 Please note that this means that there may be cases where some visitors are not allowed to enter the Main Keep.
 After lunch, continue around 3.5 hours to Hiroshima.

-Himeji Castle - Widely considered Japan's most magnificent castle for its imposing size and beauty, the well-preserved Himeji castle is both a national and world heritage listed treasure.
+Himeji Castle - Widely considered Japan's most magnificent castle for its imposing size and beauty, the wellpreserved Himeji castle is both a national and world heritage listed treasure.
 Himeji Castle has never been destroyed by war, earthquake or fire and survives to this day as one of the country's twelve original castles.

-Koko-en Garden - Koko-en is a Japanese style garden consisting of nine separate, walled gardens designed in various styles of the Edo Period.
+Kokoen Garden - Kokoen is a Japanese style garden consisting of nine separate, walled gardens designed in various styles of the Edo Period.

 Hiroshima - An atomic bomb was dropped over Hiroshima on 6th August 1945, and the city's name became famous worldwide for this unenviable distinction.
-The destructive power obliterated nearly everything within a 2km radius.
-The city has been rebuilt and has risen phoenix-like from the ashes with destroyed sites of historical heritage reconstructed.
+The destructive power of the bomb obliterated nearly everything within a 2km radius.
+The city has been rebuilt and has risen phoenix-like from the ashes and destroyed sites of historical heritage were reconstructed.

-Day 5: Explore Hiroshima
+Day 5: Hiroshima & Miyajima

 Transfer to the famous Peace Memorial Park and Museum.
-Please be aware that the museum may be confronting and upsetting for some group members, and it is at your discretion if you wish to visit or enjoy time at leisure exploring the Peace Memorial Park.
+Please be aware that the museum may be confronting and upsetting for some group members and it is at your discretion if you wish to visit or enjoy time at leisure exploring the Peace Memorial Park.
 After lunch, take a short ferry ride to Miyajima Island, where sightseeing will be at a leisurely pace on foot.
 Visit Itsukushima Shrine and explore the traditional market town at leisure.
 Later this afternoon, return by ferry and coach to your Hiroshima hotel for dinner.

-Please note: Renovation works on Miyajima's famous floating torii gate started in 2020 and is expected to last 2 years.
-During the renovation wor gate started in 2020 and is expected to last 2 years.
+Please note: Renovation works on Miyajima's famous floating torii gate are scheduled to start in June 2019.
 During the renovation works, the torii gate will be covered up by scaffolding.
+It is not known yet exactly how long the renovations will take, but they are expected to last 1-2 years.

 While the torii gate will be covered, you can still see the Itsukushima shrine itself as well as enjoying free time on Miyajima Island to explore the local streets or make the walk up to Daisho-in Temple.
-The covers are expected to be removed by Spring 2023.

 Peace Memorial Park and Museum - The Peace Memorial Park and Museum is one of the most prominent features of the city.
 The trees, lawns and walking paths are in stark contrast to the surrounding downtown area.
-Before the bomb, this area was the political and commercial heart of the city and is why it was chosen as the target.
+Before the bomb, the area was the political and commercial heart of the city and is why it was chosen as the target.
 The museum focuses on the events of August 6th and the ensuing outcome for the residents.